ileanadatamania/Data-Science-Portfolio/README.md

 **Unsupervised texting clusterinng model** was implemented by using texting preprocessing techniques such as Lemmatization, Regex, Tokenization, followed by TF-IDF Vectorization and Kmeans algorithm.

 Category_name and Cluster features were created from unique product names with their respective product description.

+#### Machine Learning Model

+- Kmeans

 #### Libraries